funnydog/ds-nslookup/README.md

 Then you can select the package in the Network Section of menuconfig:

 ```
+$ cd $OPENWRT
+$ mkdir package/ds-nslookup
-$ ln -sf $NSPATH/openwrt $OPENWRT_PATH/packages/ds-nslookup
+$ ln -sf $NSPATH/openwrt/Makefile package/ds-nslookup
-$ cd $OPENWRT_PATH
 $ make menuconfig
 ```

-where NSPATH is the path to ds-nslookup and OPENWRT_PATH is the path to openwrt sources.
+where NSPATH is the path to ds-nslookup and OPENWRT is the path to openwrt sources.